 Driven: A hard-working teacher who is ambitious and impelled to reach a goal.

-Eager: A teacher who has a great desire to do something, anxious, ambitious.
+Eager: A teacher who has a great desire to do something, is anxious, and is ambitious.

 Efficient: An able, competent, well-organized teacher.

-Effective: A teacher who successfully achieve the desired result, productive.
+Effective: A teacher who successfully achieves the desired result, is productive.

 Empathetic: A teacher who shares and understands the feelings of other people.